 Q: I want to remove Callery pear from my property.
 What is the best way to ensure it does not grow back?

 A: Please see Effective Control of Callery Pear – instructions by Dr. Reid Smeda, MU Extension, for the Missouri Invasive Plant Task Force

 # # #

 The Missouri Invasive Plant Task Force (MoIP) is a resource of Grow Native!—a 19-year-old native plant marketing and education program serving the lower Midwest.
 Grow Native! is administratively housed by the nonprofit Missouri Prairie Foundation.
-For more information about MoIP, visit www.moinvasives.org or call 417-299-1794; for more on the Grow Native! program, or the Missouri Prairie Foundation, visit grownative.org or moprairie.org
+For more information about MoIP, visit www.moinvasives.org, email info or call 417-299-1794; for more on the Grow Native! program at grownative.org or for more on the Missouri Prairie Foundation visit moprairie.org.

 Forest ReLeaf of Missouri is an independent, nonprofit organization dedicated to inspiring volunteer efforts in planting and caring for our trees and forests, particularly those in our cities and towns.
 Since 1993, the organization has provided over 200,000 native trees for plantings throughout the region. www.moreleaf.org